Konstantin Kalinin

 Image source: The Top 12 Reasons Startups Fail by CB Insights

+Work with an incompetent development team and you’ll pay for it twice.
 From throw-away code to lackluster design and tech debt, choosing the right development partner is akin to walking a minefield.

 start healthcare startup question banner 2

-Topflight Apps Advice on Launching a Healthcare Startup
+Topflight Advice on Launching a Healthcare Startup

 We’ve seen the most success with startup founders from the healthcare space who already had key connections and relevant experience.